LiaBadgal/LiaBadgal/README.md

 - EndeavourOS and Windows 10 for Main OS
 - Obsidian for Note-taking
 - Krita, ClipStudioPaint and Blender for Artwork
-- PowerShell 7 w/ WSL for Windows Terminal, Wizterm for MacOS Terminal and Linux Terminal
+- PowerShell 7 w/ WSL for Windows Terminal, Kitty Terminal for MacOS Terminal and Linux Terminal
   - If you're curious about any of my set ups for these, feel free to ask on my Twitter!

 ## 👩🏽‍💻 Current Projects